 With nearly 600 U.S. and world awards between them, meet some of our favorite Master Cheesemakers, and learn more about their award-winning specialty cheeses.

-Drive out into the gently rolling hills of south central Wisconsin, and you’ll come across the bright silos of Decatur Dairy jutting up against lush green farmland all around.
-Running this unassuming 70-year-old facility is a man who is equally modest: Master Cheesemaker Steve Stettler.
-Since taking over operations 30 years ago, Steve has expanded Decatur Dairy by thousands of square feet, raised the number of cheese types produced up to 40, created many new signature cheeses and won countless awards of excellence in U.S. and World Cheese Contests.
+Drive out into the gently rolling hills of south-central Wisconsin, and you’ll see the bright silos of Decatur Dairy jutting up amidst the lush green farmland.
+Running this 70-year-old facility is Master Cheesemaker Steve Stettler.
+Since taking over operations more than 30 years ago, Steve has expanded the facility, raised the number of cheese types produced up to 40, created many new signature cheeses and won countless awards of excellence in U.S. and World Cheese Contests.

-Meet the most-awarded Master Cheesemaker in the world.
-Sid Cook is the fourth generation in his family to make cheese over the last 100 years, and he currently makes more than 80 types, including blends of cow, sheep and goat milk.
-Under his direction, Carr Valley Cheese has won more than 400 cheesemaking awards from U.S. and international competitions.
-Sid is well-known for combining classic old-world craftsmanship with innovative approaches to cheesemaking.
-Try any of his delectable cheeses, and you'll savor the flavors of a world champion.
+The most-awarded Master Cheesemaker in the world, Sid Cook is the fourth generation in his family to make cheese over the last 100 years.
+Combining classic old-world craftsmanship with innovative approaches to cheesemaking, he currently makes more than 80 types, including blends of cow, sheep and goat milk.
+Under his direction, Carr Valley Cheese has won more than 550 cheesemaking awards from U.S. and international competitions.